The <Siprec>

 supports the following attributes:

-Attribute Name | Allowed Values | Default Value |
+Attribute Name | Description | Default Value |

 ---|---|---|

 name | Optional.
-Unique name for the Stream | none |
+Unique name for the Stream. | none |

-connectorName | Unique name used when configuring the connector via Marketplace Add-on. | Default |
+connectorName | Unique name used when configuring the connector via Marketplace Add-on. | none |

-track | Optional. inbound_track , outbound_track , both_tracks | both_tracks |
+track | Optional. inbound_track , outbound_track , both_tracks | inbound_track |

 Providing a name